Doctoral Internship in Health Service Psychology

 The internship year is a time of transition from a trainee to an entry-level professional psychologist.
 In respecting individual differences among interns, we provide comprehensive, intensive, and flexible training and supervision to facilitate each intern's further development and professional integration of both clinical skills and outreach and consultation skills.

 The internship training program provides interns with both educational and experiential opportunities to demonstrate achievement of the Profession-wide competencies.
-The nine Profession-wide competencies of the internship include:
+The required nine Profession-wide competencies of the internship include:

 1. Research